Email Us Contact

 Business Manipulation

 For spouses who own businesses, the opportunities to hide income are significant.
 Common tactics include paying personal expenses through the business, creating fake employees or vendors who receive real paychecks, deferring income or contracts until after the divorce, underreporting cash receipts, and inflating business expenses to reduce apparent profit.
-Our corporate investigation team has extensive experience analyzing business records for these types of discrepancies.
+Corporate investigation support often includes analyzing business records for these types of discrepancies.

 Undervaluing Property